getampt/docs/password-protection.md

 - **Password:** (required) Enter a password (up to 16 characters) that will be applied to all protected environments by default.
 Passwords can be overridden at the environment level.
 - **Applied Environments:** Use the drop down to select existing environments that you want to protect.
 You can select as many stage and/or preview environments as you want.
-- **Set for all Preview Environments:** Check this box is you want ALL new preview environments to automatically have password protection enabled.
+- **Set for all Preview Environments:** Check this box if you want ALL new preview environments to automatically have password protection enabled.
 - **Session Expiration:** Enter the amount of time (in seconds) that sessions should expire after.
 This defaults to 1 hour, but can be extended up to 1 year.

 Click "Create" to apply the password protection.

 !!! note
 Password protection is applied at the CDN layer to prevent application abuse.
 This takes a few minutes to update and propagate.
-However, password protection will be applied to environments immediately using a fallback method to unauthorized access while the infrastructure is updated.
+However, password protection will be applied to environments immediately using a fallback method to prevent unauthorized access while the infrastructure is updating.
 !!!

 ## Managing Password Protection